See what questions

 Treatment of scleritis includes corticosteroid eye drops.
 Corticosteroid medications may also be prescribed in pill form.
 Corticosteroids reduce inflammation and eye pain and help to improve other symptoms.
 Other drug options may include nonsteroidal anti-inflammatory drugs (NSAIDs).

-Prompt treatment is essential to lessen the risk of developing complications, such as ...Scleritis Treatments
+Prompt treatment is essential to lessen the risk of ...Scleritis Treatments

 Some of the possible treatments listed in sources for treatment of Scleritis may include: